Adapta-Projects/Adapta-Nord/README.md

 # Adapta-Nord

-This theme is mod made from the Adapta Cyan made by me, still in beta!
-It may contain colors that have not been modified!
-There will also be nokto versions of this theme!
+Nord version of <a href="https://github.com/Joshaby/Adapta-Colorpack">Adapta Theme</a>!
+This theme is a fork of Adapta Cyan modified by me!

+Still in beta!

 This theme's colors come from the Nord pallete made by <a href="https://github.com/arcticicestudio/nord">Arctic Ice Studio</a>!

-The wallpaper of the image comes with the theme, and is in the Wallpapers folder in the theme folder!

-For users that not use use metacity WM, use the original Adapta window buttons, it was not possible to harmonize with the design of the metacity window buttons on gtk-3.0 and gtk-3.22!
+## Available colors (in light and nokto versions)

+ - Frost Blue

-# Instalation
+## Instalation

 For Debian, Ubuntu or distribution based on them, use the deb file in <a href="https://github.com/Joshaby/Adapta-Nord/releases">Adapta Releases</a>, otherwise, run the Install.sh file!

-# Images
+## Images

 ![image](Images/image.png)